Kelash-kumar/Backend-The-EndGame/README.md

      const User = mongoose.model('User', userSchema);
      module.exports = User;
      ```

+Sample Database Folder Structure:
+###  Models:

+Place Mongoose models in this folder.
+Each model represents a collection in MongoDB.
+Example structure:
+lua
+Copy code
+/models
+  |-- user.js
+  |-- post.js
+  |-- comment.js
+schemas:

+If you prefer, you can create a separate folder for Mongoose schemas to define the structure of your documents.
+Example structure:
+lua
+Copy code
+/schemas
+  |-- userSchema.js
+  |-- postSchema.js
+  |-- commentSchema.js
+connections:

+Store database connection setup files here.
+This is where you establish a connection to your database using Mongoose.
+Example structure:
+bash
+Copy code
+/connections
+  |-- db.js
+seeds:

+If you have initial data or seed data for your database, you can place scripts or JSON files here.
+Example structure:
+bash
+Copy code
+/seeds
+  |-- initialData.js
+migrations:

+If you're working with a relational database that requires migrations, consider having a folder for migration scripts.
+Example structure:
+lua
+Copy code
+/migrations
+  |-- 20230101000001_create_users_table.js
+  |-- 20230101000002_add_columns_to_posts_table.js
+utils:

+Place utility functions related to database operations in this folder.
+Example structure:
+bash
+Copy code
+/utils
+  |-- dbUtils.js

 ### Sessions:
  Sessions allow you to store user-specific information on the server between requests.
 It helps maintain state and user data throughout their interaction with the application.